 How to code sign and notarize macOS audio plugins in CI

 macOS code signing is something plugin devs tend to put off or avoid.
-It’s fairly straightforward, especially when compared to Windows code signing, which I have a sister post about.
-But there’s definitely some details to pay attention to.
+But it’s fairly straightforward, especially when compared to Windows code signing (although that has improved lately too!)

 Notarization in particular became much nicer (especially in CI) when notarytool was released at WWDC 2022.